qyang-nj/llios/articles/SwiftModule.md

 The `.swiftmodule` file is encoded in the [LLVM Bitstream](https://llvm.org/docs/BitCodeFormat.html) format, a compact and efficient binary format extensively used by the Swift compiler.
 [The Swift Serialization documentation](https://github.com/swiftlang/swift/blob/main/docs/Serialization.md) in the Swift repository provides a high-level overview of the file format and its contents.

-While tools like `llvm-bcanalyzer` can parse general Bitstream structures, and `sil-opt` can print the SIL section, there’s no fully supported tool that can decode the full contents of `.swiftmodule` files in a human-readable way.
+While tools like `llvm-bcanalyzer` can parse general Bitstream structures, and `sil-opt` can print the SIL section, AFAIK there’s no tool that can decode the full contents of `.swiftmodule` files in a human-readable way.

-* Print out general Bitstream block information
+* Print out general Bitstream block and record information
 ```bash
 llvm-bcanalyzer Foo.swiftmodule
 ```